- Publications and resources

 The Aviation Safety Advisory Panel (ASAP) is the primary advisory body through which CASA directs its engagement with industry and seeks input on current and future regulatory and associated policy approaches.

 The ASAP provides CASA's CEO and Director of Aviation Safety with informed, objective high-level advice from the aviation community on current, emerging and potential issues that have, or may have, significant implications for aviation safety and the way CASA performs its functions.

 ASAP membership consists of between six and ten individuals representing the aviation community who have agreed to serve as members, plus two representatives nominated by CASA.

-Commencing 1 July 2017, Professor Pat Murray, University of Southern Queensland will act at the independent Chair of the ASAP for 12 months.
+Professor Pat Murray, University of Southern Queensland is the independent Chair of the ASAP.

 The Group Manager, Aviation Group and Group Manager, Stakeholder Engagement Group will represent CASA.

 The Terms of Reference provide further detail on the purpose, core principles, scope, composition and conduct of the ASAP.

 The Terms of Reference, structure and operation of the ASAP will be reviewed at least once every two years.